Parable #23. The Master and His Servant:

 “For this reason I did not even consider myself worthy to come to You, but just say the word, and my servant will be healed.
 For I, too, am a man under authority, with soldiers under me; and I say to this one, Go! and he goes; and to another, Come! and he comes; and to my slave, Do this! and he does it.”

-This G-d fearing Gentile is demonstrating to all of us who are Yehudim (Jews) what Adonai (our G-d and our Father) is looking for when one is petitioning for increased faith:
+This God fearing Gentile is demonstrating to all of us who are Yehudim (Jews) what Adonai our Father and God is looking for when one is petitioning for increased faith:

 Adonai Avinu is looking for recognition of Who He and the Messiah really are.